ovsoil/vimrc/README.md

 3. Open vim and it will continue the installation by itself.
 Wait for it to finish... and done!
 You now have your new shiny powerful vim :)

+## screenshot:
 ## Features

-* screenshot:
+a powerful vim config file, some of the keymap refer to spacemacs

+1. Include the Hot Plugin
 * vim-plug: easy to install plugins and runtime files
-* Syntastic: external syntax checkers and displays any resulting errors
+* syntastic: external syntax checkers and displays any resulting errors
-* NERDTree: explore your file system and to open files and directories
+* nerdtree: explore your file system and to open files and directories
-* Vim-airline: provides statuslines and prompts
+* vim-airline: provides statuslines and prompts

+2. Little but *usefull* features
+* toggle help window by one key(default <F1>);
+* nerdtree keymap similar to neotree in emacs;
+* easy way to *search/replace/highlight/grep* current word & selected text
-* Return to last edit position when opening files
+* return to last edit position when opening files
-* Compile and execute
 * ...